-A decade ago, no one was familiar with green tea but to this day, Green tea has found a permanent place in every kitchen in our country.
-Green tea has many health benefits but if you are wondering if green tea is good for children and whether or not you can add it to their diet, here’s everything you need to know.
+A decade ago, no one was familiar with green tea, but green tea has now found a permanent place in every kitchen in our country.
+Green tea has many health benefits, but if you are wondering if green tea is good for children and if you can add it to their diet, here’s everything you need to know.

 What Is Green Tea?

 Green tea is one of the most consumed beverages in the world and is made from unoxidized (unfermented) leaves found mainly in Japan and China.
-It’s laden with several antioxidants and heart-healthy nutrients, thus having a powerful effect on the body which makes it one of the healthiest drinks.
+It’s laden with several antioxidants and heart-healthy nutrients, thus, having a powerful effect on the body, making it one of the healthiest drinks.

 Can Children Have Green Tea?

 Whether or not green tea can be given to children depends on their reaction to the caffeine content in it.
 If your child exhibits hyperactivity and wears out too quickly to the brink of exhaustion, then it’s a good idea to not give teas of any kind at all, including green tea.
 Other telltale signs of whether green tea is suitable or not for your kids are insomnia, lack of focus, and short attention span.
 If your child doesn’t crash after sipping on a little green tea, then you can give it to him.